cytoscape/cytoscape/README.md

 * The Windows Git installer creates two application shortcuts: Git Bash and Git GUI.
 You should use Git Bash for command line operations.

-* When executing the `cy init` script, be user that your current path contains no blanks.
+* When executing the `cy init` script, be sure that your current path contains no blanks.
 The `cy` script's path parser does not understand blanks.

 * You can follow the Git SSH instructions to create your SSH key, but when you start the SSH agent, use `eval $(ssh-agent)` instead of `eval 'ssh-agent' -s`.